LiveFastEatTrashRaccoon/RaccoonForFriendica/README.md

    </div>
 </div>

-> [!TIP]
-> To participate in the Google Play test program, you need to join [this group](https://groups.google.com/g/raccoonforfriendica-tester)
-> with the email address you are going to use in the Play Store.
-This will add you to alpha testers, then you will be able
-> to enroll in the closed test program.

 If you use [IzzyOnDroid](https://apt.izzysoft.de/fdroid/) as a source in your FDroid app, you can easily install the app, please refer to the link in the badge above to see the app details.